Scientists propose that the universe has invisible walls that separate the galaxies | Technology

 “We know that we need new particles because we have dark matter and dark energy.
 So we suspect we’re going to need to add new particles to our standard model to account for those things,” Aneesh Naik, lead author of the preprint study, told Vice.

-Although the theory is still being worked out, it could explain small galaxies developing disks around larger host galaxies.
+Although the theory is still being worked out, it might explain small galaxies developing disks around larger host galaxies.
 That has already been seen in these synchronized orbits around our own galaxy, the Milky Way.
 As well as its closest galactic neighbors, Andromeda and Centaurus A.

 They also claim that there is a 50% chance that different regions will adopt different values for their symmetries.
-This could explain the differences that some larger galaxies present in the smaller galaxies that orbit them.
+This might explain the differences that some larger galaxies present in the smaller galaxies that orbit them.

 theory to test